Core

 Getting Started

-You need to complete the steps in the Getting started guide to be able to call the API.
+You need to complete the steps in the Getting Started guide to be able to call the API.

 Generally, most data resides under a project.
 Project membership grants users access to project data.
 Read/write access to project data can be separately controlled by permissions.
 Project admins have full access to data in a project.
 Account admins have full visibility into projects created under the account.
 See the Concepts section for more details.